paytonshaltis/freighter/docs/documentation/documentation.md

 ### Wrapping

+- What is Wrapping?
+- Wrapping Methods
   - None
   - Wrap-Simple
   - Wrap-Smart
     - Changing back to simple

 ### Resizing

+- What is Resizing?
+- Resizing Methods
   - None
   - Stretch
   - Stretch-Gap
   - Stretch-Scale
   - Stretch-Populate

 ### Container